infratographer/website/site/docs/docs/development/local-setup.md

 1. Install [VS Code](https://code.visualstudio.com/)
 1. Install the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension
 1. Open the project in VS Code
-1. Click the green button in the lower left corner of the window that says "Reopen in Container"
+1. Click the green button in the lower-left corner of the window that says "Reopen in Container"
 1. Wait for the container to build and start